 The Charles Schwab Corporation (SCHW) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the company had lost 2.44% over the past month.
-This has was narrower than the Finance sector's loss of 4.35% and the S&P 500's loss of 3.32% in that time.
+Prior to today's trading, shares of the company had lost 9.12% over the past month.
+This has lagged the Finance sector's loss of 8.01% and the S&P 500's loss of 6.08% in that time.

-Investors will be hoping for strength from The Charles Schwab Corporation as it approaches its next earnings release.
+Wall Street will be looking for positivity from The Charles Schwab Corporation as it approaches its next earnings report date.
 The company is expected to report EPS of $0.92, up 31.43% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $5.06 billion, up 11.74% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $5.06 billion, up 11.74% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.88 per share and revenue of $20.95 billion.
-These totals would mark changes of +19.38% and +13.1%, respectively, from last year.
+SCHW's full-year Zacks Consensus Estimates are calling for earnings of $3.88 per share and revenue of $20.95 billion.
+These results would represent year-over-year changes of +19.38% and +13.1%, respectively.

-Investors might also notice recent changes to analyst estimates for The Charles Schwab Corporation.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for The Charles Schwab Corporation.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.15% higher.
-The Charles Schwab Corporation is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.29% lower.
+The Charles Schwab Corporation is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, The Charles Schwab Corporation currently has a Forward P/E ratio of 16.09.
-This represents a premium compared to its industry's average Forward P/E of 10.2.
+Looking at its valuation, The Charles Schwab Corporation is holding a Forward P/E ratio of 16.55.
+For comparison, its industry has an average Forward P/E of 10.59, which means The Charles Schwab Corporation is trading at a premium to the group.

 To follow SCHW in the coming trading sessions, be sure to utilize Zacks.com.